Quol04/Developments/README.md

 # Aseefa Hospital Website

-This is my personal website for practice.
+This is my website for practice.
 Built on,

 #### 10/02/2025.
 and I am still working on it.
+It has four folders for now

 ## Author